kenjiSpecial/100day-canvas-bootcamp-training/README.md

 This is my project for create one canvas animation work until I finish 100 work.

+All codes for js which are for animation works are at app/script.

 Hopefuly I want to create a small work every day, but sometime it takes a few day to make it.